JJBlue/CrossPlatformAPI/README.md

 Methods and Classes could be changed in the future.
 Everything is subject to change.<br>
 Use it for your own risk.

+# Rules
+- Read the License (if it exists)
+- Do not say that the whole project was written by your own
+- Extensions and bug fixes (in a copy/fork of it) have to be pushed and not distributed themselves
+- Please do not add @author.
+If someone else edits the code, chaos will occur.
+- Please be nice.
+For example, if you post a problem.

 # About me
 I'm a student and work on this project in my free time.